Zongyang County

 In the past, Zongyang County was named Tonglu County.
 In 1951, Tonglu County was changed to Hudong County.
 In 1954, the county seat was moved to Zongyang Town.
-On July 1, 1955, the name of the county in Han Dynasty was restored-Zongyang County.
+On July 1, 1955, the name of the county in the Han dynasty was restored – Zongyang County.
 In January 2016, Zongyang County was officially placed under the jurisdiction of Tongling City by Anqing City.

 Administrative divisions

-Zongyang County has jurisdiction over seventeen towns, five townships and one other area.
+Zongyang County has jurisdiction over 15 towns, 1 township and one other area.